Migration data in Europe

 In general, migration data in Europe are of good quality, but limitations exist.
 The analysis of these limitations presented next is a summary of a recent KCMD report.
 This report looked at migration data gaps from the perspective of EU policymaking, which often is not restricted to events in Europe but have a global scope.
 The limitations below may therefore refer to data with a European or global coverage.
 The report identifies four main groups of limitations:

 - Gaps in existing data related to timing, quality and disaggregation: EU legislation refers to long term migration data with at least 12 months duration of stay and to immigrations and emigrations events occurred during the reference period of one calendar year t, from 1 January until 31 December of year t.
 These data are collected by Eurostat annually by 31 December of year t+1 as specified in the legislation and disseminated by February of year t+2.
 It is clear that with this definition and with the deadline set in the EU legislation these data cannot be available before and may be considered arriving late for policy makers.
 The EU legislation specifies disaggregations which are mandatory for the countries to provide.
 Eurostat additionally collects a set of tables on voluntary basis but not all countries provide them.
-Migration statistics, for example, are not disaggregated by individual countries of origin, only by broad groups of countries.
+Migration statistics, for example, are not disaggregated by individual countries of previous residence for all reporting Member States, only by broad groups of countries which is the mandatory transmission under the EU regulations.
 In certain cases, quality of emigration data may be limited because the figures provided underestimate the true dimension of the phenomenon.

 - Dissemination issues: There are various aspects related to the way data are presented to users that may prevent a full exploitation of data.
 Examples include unclear assumptions or methodologies; this normally refers to situations that are very hard to measure (for instance, internal displacement) and where ad-hoc data collection methods are developed.
 Another issue relates to what is perceived as reduced visibility of some data; here the challenge is to balance the requirements of a wide range of potential data users, who may be interested in specific tabulations, against the need to preserve an efficient dissemination platform limiting the number of published tables with the same content.